 Being Swiss they knew their fondue and my grandfather taught my father the family recipe which we enjoyed every Christmas Eve.
 As a small child, it was limited to a few bites after we had had a proper dinner.
 As we got older, the tradition of fondue was so ingrained in our Christmas Eve festivities that the three of us children would eschew any dinner prior, insisting on joining the adults at the “fondue table”.
-Fondue in my home was a stand up dinner.
+Fondue in my home was a stand-up dinner.

 cheese, wine, bread…the key ingredients

 But being a part of the adult fondue table, we were limited in our choices of drink.
 My grandmother believed that if you drank a cold drink, the cheese would “harden in your stomach causing great amounts of pain”.
-Science might not have been her strong suite.
+Science might not have been her strong suit.
 So we were offered either wine, with some water mixed in, or hot tea.

 Hot tea with hot cheese…no thank you very much.